 Loads a large tiff image, shrinks by 10%, sharpens, and saves again.
 On this test pyvips is typically 3x faster than ImageMagick and needs 5x less memory.

-There’s a handy blog post explaining how libvips opens files, which gives some more background.
+There’s a handy chapter in the docs explaining how libvips opens files, which gives some more background.

-You need the libvips shared library on your library search path, version 8.2 or later.
-On Linux and macOS, you can install via your package manager; on Windows you can download a pre-compiled binary from the libvips website:
+First, you need the libvips shared library on your library search path, version 8.2 or later, though at least version 8.9 is required for all features to work.
+On Linux and macOS, you can just install via your package manager; on Windows you can download a pre-compiled binary from the libvips website.

 $ pip install --user pyvips